Main Session on Cybersecurity, Trust & Safety Online | IGF 2023

 The discussions also shed light on the importance of equal communication and participation of all stakeholders in multilateral meetings regarding internet governance.
 In order to ensure effective participation, Tracy highlighted the role of the Internet Governance Forum (IGF), where all participating stakeholders can freely exchange ideas.
 It was acknowledged that language barriers may hinder effective communication, and suggestions were made to provide interpretation services to overcome this challenge.

 The notion of collective action was deemed essential in addressing cybersecurity challenges, particularly in developing nations.
-The positive experiences shared by Folake and Tracy Hackshaw demonstrated how countries that excel in cybersecurity can assist those facing challenges in this domain.
+The positive experiences shared by Falake and Tracy Hackshaw demonstrated how countries that excel in cybersecurity can assist those facing challenges in this domain.
 This highlights the potential benefits of sharing best practices and collaborating on cybersecurity efforts among nations.

 Additionally, resource allocation towards cybersecurity in developing nations was acknowledged as a crucial aspect of addressing cybersecurity challenges.
-Participants, such as Folake, highlighted the issue of limited resources in West Africa.
+Participants, such as Falake, highlighted the issue of limited resources in West Africa.
 However, the discussions emphasized that collective action and collaboration can help overcome these limitations and contribute to the enhancement of cybersecurity measures.

 In conclusion, the discussions on cybersecurity focused on practical aspects, such as best practices and case studies, rather than dwelling on theoretical debates.
 The protection of children online, equal participation in multilateral meetings, collective action among nations, and resource allocation in developing countries emerged as key areas of concern.
 Overall, the discussions provided valuable insights into the challenges and potential solutions in the field of cybersecurity.